Whtneyas/css-to-the-rescue-2223/README.md

  Experimenting

- I started with experimenting with gradient in codepen.
-In order to make the different fases of the moon i had to use gradients to make this possible.
- Lucky for me in the second week i followed a workshop on gradients and was able to learn a few things about how gradients work.
+ Initially, I began my project by experimenting with gradients in Codepen.
+Given that I needed to create the different phases of the moon, I realized that using gradients would be crucial in achieving this goal.
+Fortunately, in the second week of the project, I participated in a workshop that focused on gradients.
+This workshop was particularly beneficial as it provided me with a deeper understanding of how gradients work and helped me to refine my techniques.

  I made a few notes about it which you can find [here](https://github.com/Whtneyas/css-to-the-rescue-2223/wiki/Gradients)